pablomarin/H2O-SparklingWater-azure-templates/README.md

 H2O can be installed as a standalone cluster, on top of YARN, and on top of spark on top of YARN.
 Both templates introduced in this repo install H2O on top of Spark on top of YARN => Sparkling Water on YARN.

 Note that all spark applications deployed using a Jupyter Notebook will have "yarn-cluster" deploy-mode.
-This means that the sparkling water driver can be allocated on any worker node of the cluster, not on the head nodes.
+This means that the spark driver node can be allocated on any worker node of the cluster, not on the head nodes.

 ### How do I see the H2O Flow UI?

-Both Basic and Advanced templates have to be manually tweeked in the azure portal in order to allow http access to the VM where the spark driver falls, the only VM that provides the FLOW portal. <b>Note: the spark driver can change worker nodes every time you open/run a notebook (submit application).</b>
+Both Basic and Advanced templates have to be manually tweeked in the azure portal in order to allow http access to the VM where the spark driver falls (the only VM that provides the FLOW portal). <b>Note: the spark driver can change to any worker node each time you open/run a notebook (submit application).</b>

-This is what you need to do:
+This is what you need to do:<br>
 In the notebook, once you create the h2o context, you will see an output like this:
 ![h2o-context](./images/h2ocontext.png)

-1. Write down or memorize the Ip and port of the "H2O connection URL".
+1. Write down or memorize the IP address and port of the "H2O connection URL".

 2. Now open the azure portal -> open the resource group of the cluster you created -> click on the VNET and memorize what worker node has the IP on step 1.